iamthenoah/ProductivityEnchantments/README.md

 #### Feel free to suggest anything in the comments section.

 #### Don't forget to check out the mod's configs to adjust things to your liking.

-#### Please infrom me of any issues here: https://github.com/Than00ber/ProductivityEnchantments/issues.
-Provide game version, froge version and, if any, crash logs and a description of what the problem is, this helps a lot.